 The following year, British researchers reported in the journal Inflammation Research that the peripheral administration of the synthetic cannabinoid agonist HU-211 significantly reduced experimentally-induced itch in 12 subjects.
 Investigators had previously reported that topical application of HU-210 on human skin reduced experimentally-induced pain and acute burning sensations.

 Polish researchers in 2015 reported that application of an endocannabinoid-based topical cream reduced uremic pruritus and xerosis (abnormal dryness of the skin) in hemodialysis patients.
 Three weeks of twice-daily application of the cream “completely eliminated” pruritus in 38 percent of trial subjects and “significantly reduced” itching in others.
 Eighty-one percent of patients reported a “complete reduction” in xerosis following cannabinoid therapy.

-As a result of this and other data[14-15], some dermatology experts have opined that cannabinoids may represent “promising new avenues for managing itch more effectively” and that the use of cannabinoids may be a viable option for patients.
+As a result of these and other data,[15-16] some dermatology experts have opined that cannabinoids may represent “promising new avenues for managing itch more effectively” and that the use of cannabinoids may be a viable option for patients.